Large Language Models of Code Fail at Completing Code with Potential Bugs: Buggy-Code Completion

 We deliberately loosen the constraint that $t$ should contain $s'$ as a prefix, as by definition, and as well as one can see from the example in \Figref{fig:problem}, fixating on the buggy prefix can make suggesting a satisfying solution difficult, if not impossible.
 As we explore in \Secref{sec:exp_bug-aware}, allowing models to suggest fixes to the buggy code prefix significantly increases the possibility that a generated program passes the tests.
 However, it is often still possible to continue a buggy prefix to a valid program solution (see an example in \Figref{fig:casestudy_pass}).

 An alternative view of the setting is that the buggy code prefix provides a noisy and potentially flawed precondition for generating a solution to the coding problem.
-It presents a good-faith effort from a user to instruct the tool on the kind of code solutions they want.
-A good-behaving model should take this as a hint and at worst discard it, so that the generation performance should not be worse than when no code prefix is given.
-However, it is not the case for the models we tested (\Secref{sec:exp_degradation}).
+It presents a good-faith effort from a user to instruct the tool about their intended code solutions.
+A good-behaving model should take this as a hint and, at worst, discard it so that the generation performance is not worse than when no code prefix is given.
+However, this is not the case for our evaluated models (\Secref{sec:exp_degradation}).

-\begin{remark} We note that our task formulation is \textit{not} a simple combination of code repair and code completion.
-In particular, code repair on the partial code is an ill-defined problem; thus, combining it with code completion is still ill-defined.
-Nevertheless, our \bCC task can be viewed an extension of code completion with the additional challenge being that semantically correct continuations from the given partial code may be difficult or even infeasible, requiring the model to be aware of the presence of \pobugs to make proper changes for better suggestions. \end{remark}
+\begin{remark} Our \bCC formulation is \textit{not} a simple combination of code repair and code completion.
+As bugginess is a property of completed programs, repairing the partial code is an ill-defined problem, thus making repairing-then-completion also ill-defined.
+Therefore, our \bCC task is better viewed as an extension of code completion with the additional challenge that generating semantically correct continuations from the given partial code without deviation may be difficult or even infeasible.
+This challenge requires models to be aware of the existence of \pobugs for better suggestions. \end{remark}